GfSE/SAF-Specification/stakeholders.md

 * What are the relationships between the partys involved in the operation of the intended solution?
 * What are the scenarios a system function is utilized in?
 * What is the necessary response time for an interface or a service?
-* What is the rationale when requirements are not considered?
 * What operational capabilities are defined?
 * What operational process activities shall be executed during the execution of an operational story?
 * What possible threads of operational process activities have to be carried out to achieve the operational story main and alternative goals?